Friday, November 6, 2020

 Was this thing releasing spores into the air?
 Was that what this fog was?
 Spores in the air from these mushrooms?

 Still, he had a job to do.
 He would see it through to the end.
 He wasn’t a quitter.
-Besides, there was no way for him to go back now.
+Besides, there was no way for him to go back now anyways.
 Only forwards.

-...Which, honestly was beginning to actually terrify him and he knew he was not so easily scared.
+...Which, honestly was beginning to actually haunt him.
+He still wasn't scared; he never felt fear before.
 He met death in the face practically weekly on average.
-Death didn’t exactly make him scared, but this was damn disturbing and such a death was not one he would willingly look forward to or wish to have happen to him, for sure.
+The thought of dying didn’t exactly make him scared, but this was damn disturbing and such a death was not one he would willingly look forward to or wish to have happen to him, for sure.
 Some ways to die were better than others.

 He moved again to one of the other brown mushrooms, examining it, he smelled this one and was a bit surprised that it didn’t smell of anything particularly rancid.
 It just smelled… of genuine mushroom, really.
+A still unpleasant smell, but preferable to everything else assaulting his nostrils right now.
 It didn’t seem these ones were doing much of anything particularly nefarious.
 The color and smell reminded him of agaricus, a common mushroom often found in pinewoods, and this forest did have some pinewood.
 Some... sick and dying pinewood apparently, but pinewood nonetheless.

 So while the trees were dying or… something was being done to them, the edible mushrooms were growing huge here and flourishing.
 Interesting...